The Thesis

 Moxie is not a smart contract on someone else’s chain.
 It is a sovereign Layer 1 with consensus, execution, and clearing designed as a single system.

 The block executor runs three deterministic phases in fixed order.
-Phase 1 resolves oracle outcomes and settles expired predictions.
-Phase 2 executes all trading—AMM swaps, order book matching, margin enforcement—against the freshly resolved state.
+Phase 1 resolves attested outcomes and settles the claims that depend on them.
+Phase 2 clears all trading — order books, automated market makers, convex batch auctions, margin enforcement — against the freshly resolved state.
 Phase 3 processes everything else: transfers, staking, governance, EVM calls.
-This ordering is not a convention.
-It is enforced at the protocol level.
-No reordering is possible.
+The ordering is enforced at the protocol level; no reordering is possible.

-Conservation of value is verified after every block.
-The sum of all account balances, clearinghouse deposits, AMM reserves, and insurance fund positions must equal total supply.
-If it doesn’t, the block is invalid.
-This invariant is not aspirational—it is checked by every validator on every block.
+Conservation of value is checked after every block.
+The sum of account balances, clearinghouse deposits, market-maker reserves, and reserve-fund positions must equal total supply.
+If it does not, the block is invalid — verified by every validator, not asserted in documentation.

 MoxieBFT Consensus